Deaf & Learning Disabilities

 Picture

-The term “learning disabilities” was coined by Dr. Sam Kirk in 1963.
-There are different types of learning disabilities, and they are:
+The term "learning disabilities" was first introduced by Dr. Sam Kirk in 1963.
+There are various types of learning disabilities, including:

-• Auditory Processing Disorder – difficulties recognizing and interpreting information by sound
+• Auditory Processing Disorder – difficulties recognizing and interpreting information through sound

 • Visual Processing Disorder – difficulties recognizing and interpreting information by sight

-Learning disability is a neurological disorder.
-It means a person's brain works or is structured differently.
-Processing issues affect the ability to read, write, spell, reason, organize information, or do mathematics.
-Some students have one or two types of learning disabilities that effect different learning modes.
-For instance, a student with dyslexia struggles with reading, writing, and spelling, but excels in math and science.
-Conversely for a student with dyscalculia; the student struggles with math, but is doing well in English.
-Some students have both dyslexia and dyscalculia.
-For those who have a visual processing disorder, it can impact some or all aspects of academic learning -- reading, writing, spelling, and math.
+A learning disability is classified as a neurological disorder, indicating that a person's brain functions or is structured differently.
+These processing issues can affect an individual's ability to read, write, spell, reason, organize information, and perform mathematical calculations.
+Some students may experience one or two types of learning disabilities that influence various learning styles.
+For instance, a student with dyslexia may struggle with reading, writing, and spelling, yet excel in math and science.
+Conversely, a student with dyscalculia may find math challenging but perform well in English.
+It is also possible for a student to have both dyslexia and dyscalculia.
+Visual processing disorders may affect multiple academic areas, including reading, writing, spelling, and math.

-Unfortunately, there are a lack of test instruments and qualified evaluators that meet the needs of deaf and hard of hearing students with a suspected learning disability.
-There are not many test instruments that are the norm for them, and there are very few appropriate psychological and educational tests for assessing processing problems.
-When deaf and hard of hearing students have difficulty in reading and other subjects, it is crucial to determine whether they have learning disabilities or their learning difficulties are the result of their hearing loss (Plapinger & Sikora, 1990).
+Moreover, there is a noticeable shortage of test instruments and qualified evaluators tailored to meet the needs of Deaf and hard-of-hearing students suspected of having learning disabilities.
+There is a shortage of standardized test instruments and suitable psychological and educational assessments designed to evaluate processing issues.
+When Deaf and hard-of-hearing students experience difficulties with reading and other subjects, it is essential to determine whether these difficulties stem from learning disabilities or primarily result from hearing loss (Plapinger & Sikora, 1990).

 Did You Know?